jnuccitelli/csce483CapstoneSpring2025/docs/xyclops_vision.md

 - ### Optimization Settings
    - Currently, the tool uses SciPy’s least_squares function for optimization workload with many key parameters hardcoded.
 Making these parameters customizable by the user (with proper explanation) would make the tool much more responsive to the diverse use cases that entail different computational rigor for the optimization engine.
 - ### Model Compatibility
-   - Currently, OptiXyce can only work with certain circuit models.
+   - Currently, XycLOps can only work with certain circuit models.
 Making the tool compatible with common circuit models and libraries (e.g. LTSpice default models) would greatly increase the tool’s reach and give users more freedom in their choice of schematic editor.
 - ### Non-curvefit Optimization
-   - Currently, OptiXyce only accepts specified voltage curve input as an optimization criteria.
+   - Currently, XycLOps only accepts specified voltage curve input as an optimization criteria.
 Adding more types of optimization criteria could increase applicable use cases.